Leslie Howard (musician): Other honours

 In addition to the Liszt-related honours mentioned above, Howard was appointed a Member of the Order of Australia (AM) in the Queen's Birthday Honours in 1999, "for service to the arts as a musicologist, composer, piano soloist and mentor to young musicians."
 His appointment to the Order of Australia was terminated by the Governor-General in September 2012.
 It has been suggested that this removal was connected to a 2007 traffic incident in the UK, which led to Howard being banned from driving for three years, given a six-month suspended jail sentence, and ordered to carry out 80 hours' unpaid work and to pay the equivalent of $2,100 costs.
 Howard has always maintained his innocence of the charges.

 In 2001, Howard was awarded a doctorate "honoris causa" by the University of Melbourne.

-In November 2009, Howard was invited by the Alkan Society in London to become their new president, a position which he now holds concurrently with his role as president of the Liszt Society.
+In November 2009, Howard was invited by the Alkan Society in London to become its new president.
+He held the position for ten years concurrently with his role as president of the Liszt Society, but relinquished the presidency of the Alkan Society 2018.